DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - **bookkeeper** [](https://hackage.haskell.org/package/bookkeeper){:.hackage} : A new take on datatypes and records using `OverloadedLabels` (which is available since GHC 8).
 It bears some similarities to Nikita Volkov's `record` library, but requires no Template Haskell.

-- **kraps-h** [](https://github.com/krapsh/kraps-haskell){:.github} : Haskell bindings to Apache Spark.
-The library consists of:
-  - A specification to describe data pipelines in a language-agnostic manner, and a communication protocol to submit these pipelines to Spark.
-  - A serving library, called krapsh-server, that implements this specification on top of Spark.
-It is written in Scala and is loaded as a standard Spark package.
-  - A client written in Haskell that sends pipelines to Spark for execution.
-In addition, this client serves as an experimental platform for whole-program optimization and verification, as well as compiler-enforced type checking.

 ### Efficient arrays